Managing Data Integrity and Compliance Guidelines

 Management Accountability for Data Integrity

 According to the guidance documents issued by the FDA and MHRA, it is clear that biopharmaceutical senior management is responsible and accountable for the implementation of systems and procedures to minimize the potential risk to data integrity, and for identifying the residual risk, using risk management techniques.
-Senior management is advised to:
+Laboratory management is advised to:

 - Endorse clear data governance policy in which responsibilities and processes are clear throughout the organization.
 Data governance should address data ownership and accountability throughout the lifecycle, and consider the design, operation, and monitoring of processes/systems to comply with the principles of data integrity including control over intentional and unintentional changes to data.